tmfg/digitraffic/_posts/2022-11-14-new-apis-and-deprecations-en.md

 ---
-title: 'New Road APIs and deprecations of old APIs in six months'
+title: 'New road APIs and the removal of deprecated APIs in six months'
 image:
 published: false
 categories: en News